datafold/data-diff/README.md

 - Time complexity approximates COUNT(*) operation when there are few differences
 - Performance degrades when datasets have a large number of differences

-More information about the algorithm and performance considerations can be found [here](https://github.com/datafold/data-diff/blob/master/docs/technical-explanation.md)
+More information about the algorithm and performance considerations can be found [here](https://github.com/datafold/data-diff/blob/master/docs/technical-explanation.md).

 # Get started

+## Validating dbt model changes between dev and prod
+💡 Looking to use `data-diff` in dbt development?
+Head over to [our `data-diff` + `dbt` documentation](https://www.datafold.com/data-deployment-testing) to get started!

+## Compare data tables between databases
 Install `data-diff` with specific database adapters, e.g.:

 ```